 The report structure defines a two-level grouping and the list of fields shown in the detailed lines.

-- The top level of the report groups data by Category, which separates main sections such as banking accounts, undeposited funds, post‑dated checks, petty cash, etc.
+- The top level of the report groups data by Category, which separates main sections such as Banking Accounts, Unreconciled Difference, Undeposited Funds, Petty Cash, Post Dated Checks.

 - Within each Category, data is further grouped by Amount type (for example, beginning balance, turnovers, ending balance), and then detailed records are displayed inside this level.

-- The detailed records level includes the following fields: Category, Amount type, Account, Bank account, Company, Document, Date, Currency, Incoming, Outgoing, Balance, Incoming RC, Outgoing RC, Balance RC, and Memo.
+- The detailed records level includes the following fields: Category, Amount type, Account, Bank account, Company, Document, Date, Currency, Incoming, Outgoing, Balance, Incoming RC, Outgoing RC, Balance RC, Memo and Cleared.

 - These fields ensure that for every line the user can see the analytical breakdown (account and bank account), document attributes (company, document, date, memo), and monetary indicators in both transaction currency and reporting currency.